 |Section I – Short answer questions worth 40 marks|

 The ICSE Class 10 Physics exam is divided into 2 sections, namely Section I, which consists of 40 marks and Section II, which also consists of 40 marks.
-The duration of the exam is 2 hours, with total marks of 80.
+The duration of the exam is 2 hours, with a total of 80 marks.
 Section I of the Physics paper will contain short answer questions which are all compulsory questions.
-Section II will consist of 6 questions out of which students can attempt any 4 questions.
+Section II will consist of 6 questions, out of which students can attempt any 4 questions.

-Reduced ICSE Class 10 Physics Syllabus for the Year 2022
+Latest ICSE Class 10 Physics Syllabus for the Year 2024

-Class 10 Physics paper is one of the most important examinations in ICSE.
-Students who are going to sit for ICSE exam must be completely familiar with the ICSE Class 10 Syllabus of Physics to excel in the exam.
+The Class 10 Physics paper is one of the most important examinations in the ICSE.
+Students who are going to appear for the ICSE exam must be completely familiar with the ICSE Class 10 Syllabus of Physics to excel in the exam.
 Students must follow the ICSE Class 10 Syllabus on a regular basis while preparing for their examination.

 1. Force, Work, Power and Energy

-(v) Machines as force multipliers; load, effort, mechanical advantage, velocity ratio and efficiency; pulley systems showing the utility of each type of machine.
+(v) Machines as force multipliers; load, effort, mechanical advantage, velocity ratio and efficiency; simple treatment of levers, pulley systems showing the utility of each type of machine.

 (i) Refraction of light through a glass block and a triangular prism – qualitative treatment of simple applications such as real and apparent depth of objects in water and apparent bending of sticks in water.
 Applications of refraction of light.